ko/sh-static-gen/README.md

 idea/requirements
 -----------------

+*TODO*
+posts need individual pages
+posts should go in words/ on the web

 *NEED*
 git repo with _only_ markdown entries
 * does not need to be a subdirectory of this project